kennethgoodman/pythonClass/README.md

 4. [Homework](#homework-class-6)

 #### Reading Class 6

 Play [this](http://migo.sixbit.org/puzzles/fifteen/) game, and get ready to build it.

-Read up on [this](https://en.wikipedia.org/wiki/Microsoft_Minesweeper) classic game, get ready to build a similar version as well.
+Read up on [this](https://en.wikipedia.org/wiki/Microsoft_Minesweeper) classic game and get ready to build a similar version as well.

 #### Fifteen

+The game of fifteen is an easy one to understand and a bit harder to solve.
+This week we will implement the game on the console and if your ambitious, I urge you to try to come up with a computer algorithm that will solve the board.
+Be careful though, many permutations are impossible to solve.

 #### Minesweeper

 #### Homework Class 6

 ### Class 7